Article updated September 30th, 2014

 FREE MOVIE DOWNLOADS FROM THE PUBLIC DOMAIN

 Once a movie’s copyright expires, it enters the public domain, making it freely available for anyone to distribute.
 Best of all, you can download free movies directly from the sites to your computer.
 On Public Domain Torrents, you’ll find film noir classics like D.O.A. and Scarlet Street, as well as dramas like A Farewell to Arms.
-Along with free movie downloads of AVI files, the site offers files tailored for the iPod and Playstation PSP.
+Along with free movie downloads of AVI files, the site offers files tailored for the iPhones, iPads and Playstation Vita and PSP.

 Watch Your Movies Anywhere